 - A candle and a deep can to place it in when it’s lit

-It’s also a good idea to keep a fully-charged mobile phone in the car with you at all times so that you can call someone if you’re stranded.
-And consider placing a shovel in your trunk so that if you’re ever stuck in deep snow or there’s an excess of ice buildup on your windshield, you can deal with it easily.
+It’s also a good idea to keep your phone fully charged and with you at all times so you can call someone if you’re stranded.
+Also, consider placing a shovel in your trunk so that if you’re ever stuck in deep snow or there’s an excess of ice buildup on your windshield, you can deal with it easily.

 To alert rescuers

-It can’t hurt to have the necessary equipment to make sure you get help when you need it, so that you can get out of that sticky situation quickly.
+It doesn’t hurt to have the necessary equipment to make sure you get help when you need it.
 In order to do this, you could pack the following items:

 - Road flares or warning lights